neilscudder/control-nodejs/README.md

 # control
 Web based client interface for the music player daemon.
 Depends on php and mpc.
+Alpha status at the moment.

 A simple lighweight mobile web interface for the music player daemon (http://musicpd.org).
 Intended for use in conjunction with the paradigm connector to provide control from mobile data network devices over LAN-based music players.